-The earpieces are designed to be worn over ear and equipped with MMCX sockets, which was quite unexpected as the previous 01R had 2-Pin CIEM sockets.
-The size of the earpieces are also much smaller than the 01R, resulting in a lesser chance on having a bad fit.
+The earpieces are designed to be worn over-ear and equipped with MMCX sockets, which was quite unexpected as the previous 01R had 2-Pin CIEM sockets.
+The size of the earpieces is also much smaller than the 01R, resulting in a lesser chance of having a bad fit.
 The next thing that I would like to highlight is the drivers that are used, called the ‘Infinity ARD’.
-But before explaining about that, I must first talk about what is called the ‘SF drivers’.
+But before explaining that, I must first talk about what is called the ‘SF drivers’.

-So SF drivers differentiates its structure from DD or BA drivers, but I’d say it’s a bit more similar to how DD works.
-While typical DD has its diaphragm surrounding the magnet, SF driver has its magnet surrounding the diaphragm, which is the opposite.
-This allows the driver to be equipped with a bigger, stronger magnet, which results to lowered distortion and widen extension.
-The attached image shows the structure of a SF driver, so take a look for a better reference.
+So SF drivers differentiate its structure from DD or BA drivers, but I’d say it’s a bit more similar to how DD works.
+While typical DD has its diaphragm surrounding the magnet, the SF driver has its magnet surrounding the diaphragm, which is the opposite.
+This allows the driver to be equipped with a bigger, stronger magnet, which results in lowered distortion and wider extension.
+The attached image shows the structure of an SF driver, so take a look for a better reference.

-Some may of heard about an IEM named ‘DIRAC’ which is the very first IEM to be equipped with SF drivers.
-(I’ve tried DIRAC before and it had outstanding performance in terms of accuracy and image specification) AZLA decided to use SF drivers for the Horizon and done some upgrades and customization, presenting the Infinity ARDs (Advanced Research Driver).
+Some might be familiar with ‘DIRAC’ IEM, the very first IEM to be equipped with SF drivers.
+(I’ve tried DIRAC before and it had an outstanding performance in terms of accuracy and image specification) AZLA decided to use SF drivers for the Horizon and done some upgrades and customization, presenting the Infinity the Advanced Research Driver (ARDs).

 So how’s the sound

-Mids are slightly placed forward and shifted more on having a natural transitions from the bass, rather than the mids being buldged out.
+Mids are slightly placed forward and shifted more on having a natural transition from the bass, rather than the mids being bulged out.
 Mids sound transparent without particular coloring added to it, giving a very natural taste.
-Both male/female vocals matches well and sounds full, plentiful, and smooth on the mids.
+Both male/female vocals match well and sounds full, plentiful, and smooth on the mids.
 Looking at the size of the driver, I first expected the sound signature to rather have a cute, small spaced sound, but Horizon turns out to be vibrant and engaging.
-The transitions to the highs are gradual without sibilance, overall giving me an impression that mids sound pretty darn accurate.
+The transitions to the highs are gradual without sibilance, overall giving me the impression that mids sound pretty darn accurate.

-Horizon serves well on the high notes as well, though it somewhat feels like it possess characteristics from both BA and DD, which I found to be quite interesting.
-It knows how to quickly punch and step back like BA drivers, but with good density and a texture of a dynamic driver.
-The highs are lightly laid back than other frequencies but nicely presents itself on various circumstances.
-Overall, the highs provides adequate airiness and makes the music to be more shining.
+Horizon serves well on the high notes as well, though it somewhat feels like it possesses characteristics from both BA and DD, which I found to be quite interesting.
+It knows how to quickly punch and step back like BA drivers, but with good density and texture of a dynamic driver.
+The highs are lightly laid back than other frequencies but nicely present itself in various circumstances.
+Overall, the highs provide adequate airiness and make the music to be more shining.